LemmyNet/lemmy-docs/src/code_of_conduct.md

 - Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact one of the channel ops or any of the Lemmy moderation team immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.
 - Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.
 - [Entitlement](https://tylercipriani.com/blog/2023/01/15/entitlement-burnout-and-toxicity/), ie demanding or insulting behavior towards someone for not doing what you want them to do, or not doing it fast enough, will also not be tolerated.
-- Use of so-called Artificial Intelligence (AI) is allowed only if it is explicitly mentioned.
-Additionally all LLM-generated text or code must be manually reviewed by the author before submission (no vibe coding allowed).

 [**Message the Moderation Team on Mastodon**](https://mastodon.social/@LemmyDev)